 On May 12, 2000, Center Stage burst into movie theaters across the nation, featuring some of the best ballet dancers in the industry, a bright-eyed and talented newcomer named Amanda Schull, and Peter Gallagher’s critically acclaimed eyebrows.
 Two full decades later, it’s become a cult classic that anyone who’s spent more than a few hours in a ballet studio still can’t stop talking about.
-To celebrate its 20th anniversary, go behind the scenes of the movie that got so much right about what ballet is like behind the scenes.
+With these facts, you can go behind the scenes of the movie that got so much right about what ballet is really like.

 1. Center Stage's producers wanted to cast a high-profile actor for the role of Jody Sawyer.

 Director Nicholas Hytner, a knowledgeable ballet fan himself, was committed to making Center Stage as authentic as possible, and that meant casting professional dancers.
 Producers were on board with his vision to a certain extent, but they were still somewhat set on an already-established actor to play Jody Sawyer ... until they auditioned some of Hollywood’s bright young stars and realized the only way the film would work was with a bona fide ballerina in the lead role.
 So a scout set out from coast to coast, combing top ballet companies in search of the perfect fit.
 After auditioning a few company members from the San Francisco Ballet to no avail, the casting director headed to the floor below, where students at the ballet school were rehearsing.